mattTea/Portfolio/notes/week_3.md

     - [Web debugging practical]()

 3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+    - [Servers practical](https://github.com/mattTea/servers) - to interact with a notes app running on a server on a different machine
     - [Example process models]()

 4. Explain the MVC pattern